swiftlang/swift-org-website/documentation/cxx-interop/status/index.md

 - it is a supported Swift structure / class / enumeration that is defined in the same Swift module.
-- or, it is a C++ structure, class or enumeration.
+- or, it is a C++ structure / class / enumeration that is not annotated as a reference type.
 - or, it is one of the
   [supported Swift standard library types](#supported-swift-standard-library-types).
   - if it's a generic type, like `Array`, its generic parameters must be bound